jandersen12/jandersen12/README.md

 📝 Master of Information and Data Science candidate at UC Berkeley

-🌏 I love the opportunity to improve processes, continuously learn, and engage with complex problems.
+🌏 Looking for opportunities to improve processes, continuously learn, and engage with complex problems.

 ## Highlighted Projects